speedment/speedment-doc/pages/crud.md

 | createAndApply | Function<Transaction, T> | Creates a new Transaction and applies the provided mapping function with the new transaction and returns the value.
 Any uncommitted data will be automatically rolled back when the method returns.

-Here is a hypothetical example where we add the number of films with a length greater than 75 with the number of languages and print out the result.
-Because we are computing the sum within a transaction, we are immune to any changes to the database while we are summing the data:
+Here is a hypothetical example where the number of films with a length greater than 75 are added with the number of languages and print out the result.
+Since the sum is computed within a transaction, the application is immune to any changes in the database while the computation is performed.

 ``` java
     txHandler.createAndAccept(